the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

   });
 ~~~~~~~

 The previous implementation details made sure that we are always refreshing the displayed items when a user types into the input field.
 First we remove all item elements, then we add them again.
 That's the foundation for a so called re-rendering mechanism (read more about this in the next section).
-Next, we are going to implement the search functionality:
+Next, we are going to implement the actual search functionality itself:

 {title="main.js",lang="javascript"}
 ~~~~~~~